VOLTTRON/volttron/docs/source/introduction/platform-install.rst

 .. note::

-   There are many additional :ref:`options for bootstrap.py <Bootstrap-Options>` for including dependencies, altering the environment, etc.
+   There are many additional :ref:`options for bootstrap.py <Bootstrap-Process>` for including dependencies, altering the environment, etc.

 You can check if the RabbitMQ server is installed by checking its status: